okbob/plpgsql_check/README.md

 plpgsql_check
 =============

+I founded this project, because I would to publish a code, that I wrote last two years, when I tried to write enhanced checking for PostgreSQL upstream.
+It was not fully successful - integration into upstream requires some larger plpgsql refactoring - probably it will not be done in next two years (now is Dec 2013).
+But written code is fully functional and can be used in production.
+So I created this extension to be available for all plpgsql developers.

+If you like it and if you would to join to development of this extension, register self to [postgresql extension hacking](https://groups.google.com/forum/#!forum/postgresql-extensions-hacking) google group.

+I invite any ideas, patches, bugreports

 plpgsql_check is next generation of plpgsql_lint.
 It allows to check source code by explicit call plpgsql_check_function.

 PostgreSQL 9.3 is required.